lightning/bolts/04-onion-routing.md

 ## Rationale

-In the case where blinding is used, the sender did not actually encrypt this onion to our node_id, but to a tweaked version.
-We could alter our node private key for onion decryption, but it's equivalent to apply the same tweak to the onion ephemeral key, which is suggested here.
+In the case where route blinding is used, the sender did not actually encrypt this onion to our node_id, but to a tweaked version.
+We could alter our node private key for onion decryption, but it's equivalent to apply the same tweak to the onion ephemeral key.

 # Filler Generation